occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 <div class="comment">This is a made-up example of an imaginary event sourcing framework, it's not how you're encouraged to implement a domain model
 using Occurrent.</div>

-Let's look at a "command" and see what it typically looks like:
+Let's look at a "command" and see what it typically looks like in these frameworks:

 {% capture java %}
 public class StartNewGameCommand {